 Footing the Path of God.
-It's hard to explain the almost-instant connection I found on the trail itself, The new found freedom I came to embrace of this love of the trail and the act of Backpack Hiking.
-I think sometimes people start out focused on the " just doing the Trial".
-How fast can I do the miles and get to the end.
-Soon the quest to me was to explore it's rugged beauty.
-For me, I soon learned its so much more!
+It's hard to explain the almost-instant connection I found on the trail itself, the newfound freedom I came to embrace of this love of the trail and the act of Backpack Hiking.
+I think sometimes people start out focused on something differ than what its ends up to be.
+The " just doing the Trial" the "How fast can I do the miles and get to the end" or the "How much lbs. will I shed."
+Soon was different for me.
+My quest to me became to explore its rugged beauty.
+For me, I soon learned it's so much more!

-So my response was.
+So, my response was.

 The Ouachita Trail will be extra special to me always.
-Being my first foot print.
+Being my first footprint.
 I've tested my limits far beyond just a normal camper.
 And going solo was big!

 But I'd never be out here hiking without GOD first and foremost.
-And then a special Man.
-Who has supported me.
+And one very special Man.
 My Husband.
 For his encouragement in me and the push out the door to go do this dream.
-So, yeah, when I start talking about my tail.
-"My Circle" I get a little teared up… And with good reason!
+So, yeah, when I start talking about heading to a trail.
+I always remember standing in this circle of giant trees that reached to God himself and I look upward and reached my arms out, closed my eyes and I could hear him whisper... 'peace" So you bet, I get just a little teared up… And with good reason!